Dynamics for Spin-$1/2$ Particles in Einstein-Gauss-Bonnet Gravity: Dirac Fermions in Einstein-Gauss-Bonet Gravity

 and $\omega_\mu^{a b}=e^{a \nu}\left(\partial_\mu e_\nu^b-\Gamma_{\mu \nu}^\lambda e_\lambda^b\right)$ are the spin connection coefficients and $\Gamma_{\mu \nu}^\lambda$ are the Christoffel symbols.
 Thus, the Dirac equation for curved spacetime is

 For our system described by the metric (\ref{TT3}) and taking into account the quantities from (\ref{DF1}) to (\ref{DF5}) we explicitly have the Dirac equation as being

+Since the metric function completely determines the tetrad fields and the associated spin connection, every higher-curvature correction encoded in $f(r)$ propagates consistently into the covariant Dirac equation.
+Consequently, the Einstein-Gauss-Bonnet parameter modifies the fermionic dynamics not through an additional interaction term, but through the geometry itself, affecting the spin connection and, ultimately, the relativistic Hamiltonian.
 From the equation above, it is possible to determine the Hamiltonian equation for a Dirac particle in EGB spacetime.
 For this, we need the standard structure $i\partial_{t}\psi=\mathcal{H}\psi$.
 Thus, multiplying the entire equation (\ref{DF6}) by $\gamma^{0}\sqrt{f}$ and isolating the time part, we find

 with $f^{\prime}=\partial_{r}f$.
 Here we introduce Dirac matrices in standard representation $\gamma^{0}=\beta$ and $\alpha^{i}=\gamma^{0}\gamma^{i}$.
 This Hamiltonian encodes the interaction between the fermionic degrees of freedom and the gravitational background, with the Gauss-Bonnet corrections entering explicitly through the metric function $f(r)$ and its radial derivative $f'(r)$.